What is the MIT Launch program?

 but teams will be given feedback on work in simulations and on their businesses throughout the program.

-When will the application become available to the 2017 summer program?
+When can I apply to the 2017 summer program?

 Can students outside the United States apply for the program?